PlanterApp/planter_blog/content/posts/ollas-watering-deeply-and-effectively/index.md

 ##### Step 4: Observe and adjust

 Over time, observe how plants respond and how quickly the olla empties.
 This will help you refine spacing, refill frequency, and placement for your specific garden conditions.
-If you're using a plant saucer as your lid, consider filling that with a little bit of water too, to create a shallow watering station for pollinators.
+If you're using a plant saucer as your lid, consider filling that with water to create a shallow watering station for pollinators.

 ### Advantages of Ollas